gnosis/conditional-tokens-contracts/docs/developer-guide.rst

         3
     )

-The condition ID may also be determined from the parameters via:
+The condition ID may be determined off-chain from the parameters via ``web3``:

 .. code-block:: js